-- Advising the Centre on developments regarding your area of focus and offer assessment of recent developments
+- Advise the Centre on developments regarding your area of focus and offer an assessment of recent developments

 - Support the CEO and research directors with the strategic direction of the Centre’s research and advocacy initiatives (e.g. securing relevant appointments as part of research and advocacy initiatives)

-- Conduct media interviews, speaking on panels or publishing pieces in other news outlets, as agreed between yourself and your supervisor
+- Conduct media interviews, speak on panels or publish pieces in other news outlets, as agreed between yourself and your supervisor

 - Inform the Centre’s media team when you have media appearances scheduled or op-eds/commentary due to be published, so as to help the Centre promote and track this output.

-The Centre may offer a stipend, research support, connect fellows with its research, editorial, and design teams for work produced during the fellowship program.
-The stipend will be commensurate with experience.
-Potential fellows should be mid-to-late career professionals with demonstrated expertise and commitment to the Centre’s mission and principle.
+The Centre may offer a stipend, research support, and connect fellows with its research, editorial, and design teams for work produced during the fellowship program.
+The stipend is commensurate with experience.
+Fellows are generally mid-to-late career professionals with demonstrated expertise and commitment to the Centre’s mission and principles.